Rosenverse

 "Our aspirations and anxieties are our users and messages, our passions and pet peeves."

-"She’s been my best boss ever for five years and she earned that title by being a darn good human being."
+"She earned the title best boss ever by being a darn good human being."

 "It can be very uncomfortable to be the only woman in that room."

-"In our desire to see the big table, we often forget it’s more important to offer invitation to someone else."
+"In our desire to see the big table, we often forget that sometimes it’s more important not to seek validation at the table but to offer it to someone else."

 "All it takes to be a good boss and a good teammate is being a darn good human being."